About my research

 About me

-I hold a Bachelor’s in Biology and Master’s in Animal Ecology.
+I hold a BSc in Biology, MSc in Animal Ecology, and PhD in Environmental Science.
 Outside of work I enjoy any and all activities outdoors, especially hiking.
 I’m also particularly interested in art and literature (even when it is not biology related).

 Publications